ryanco/x12-parser/docs/source/api/org/pb/x12/Loop.rst

 .. java:method:: public Segment setSegment(int index)
    :outertype: Loop

-   Creates an empty instance of \ :java:ref:`org.pb.x12.Segment`\  and replaces the segment at specified position in the X12 transaction.
+   Creates an empty instance of \ :java:ref:`Segment`\  and replaces the segment at specified position in the X12 transaction.
 The returned instance can be used to add elements to the segment.

    :param index: position at which to add the segment.
    :return: a new Segment object